There are 4 Bitterroot River streamflow monitoring stations.

 This is the streamflow near the middle of the Bitterroot River.

-Here’s a chart of the flow rates from the Bell Crossing station for the past 10 days.
+This graph charts the flow rates from the Bell Crossing station for the past 10 days.

 You can view an interactive version of the Bell Crossing chart on the USGS page for this station.